kiegroup/jbpm-wb/jbpm-wb-case-mgmt/jbpm-wb-case-mgmt-showcase/README.md

 Download and unzip the WildFly 10 distribution.
 Let's call the root of the distribution WILDFLY_HOME.
 This directory is named after the WildFly version, so for example wildfly-10.0.0.Final.

-Build the jbpm-console-ng-case-mgmt-showcase project using the following Maven command
+Build the jbpm-wb-case-mgmt-showcase project using the following Maven command
 ```
-cd jbpm-console-ng-case-mgmt/
+cd jbpm-wb-case-mgmt/
 mvn clean install -Dfull
 ```
-Copy the newly create war file (jbpm-console-ng-case-mgmt-showcase/jbpm-console-ng-case-mgmt-showcase.war) into WILDFLY_HOME/standalone/deployments.
+Copy the newly create war file (jbpm-wb-case-mgmt-showcase/jbpm-console-ng-case-mgmt-showcase.war) into WILDFLY_HOME/standalone/deployments.

 Configure user(s) and role(s).
 Execute the following command:
 ```